-Andrew Sullivan, a British blogger, sees evidence of a “blue-red culture war over modernity” in the results, one that is similar to America’s.
+Andrew Sullivan, a British-born blogger, sees evidence of a “blue-red culture war over modernity” in the results, one that is similar to America’s.

 Following America’s political color scheme, Sullivan identifies “Blue Europe” as “internationalist, globalized, metrosexual, secular, modern, multicultural.
 Red Europe,” by contrast, “is noninterventionist, patriotic, more traditional, more sympathetic to faith, more comfortable in a homogeneous society.”
 While overly generalized, this is a divide that can probably be found in every Western country.